When LLMs Meet Cybersecurity: A Systematic Literature Review: RQ2: What are the potential applications of LLMs in cybersecurity?

 \subsection{Vulnerability Detection}

-This section provides an overview of key research papers that delve into vulnerability detection using LLMs.
-By examining these works, we aim to elucidate the advancements, challenges, and future directions in leveraging LLMs for enhancing cyber security.
+This section provides an overview of the main studies on vulnerability detection using LLMs.
+Through these studies, we aim to shed light on the progress, challenges, and future directions of leveraging LLMs to enhance cyber security.

 \textit{(In this section, we blur the concepts of "vulnerability" and "software defect")}